Impact on Retirement Benefits

 Insurable Interest Annuity

-An insurable interest election can be made at retirement to provide a current or former spouse with additional survivor benefits if the retiree is in good health and no court order prohibits it.
+An insurable interest annuity (see General Types of Survivor Annuities in Chapter 3, Section 4) can be elected at retirement to provide a current or former spouse with additional survivor benefits if the retiree is in good health and no court order prohibits it.
 Choosing this option causes an additional reduction in the retiree’s annuity that is based on the difference in ages between the retiree and the named beneficiary.
-When an insurable interest survivor annuity stops because the beneficiary dies, it has no effect on any other survivor annuity.
+If an insurable interest survivor annuity stops because the beneficiary dies, it has no effect on any other survivor annuity.
 An insurable interest annuity to a former spouse continues for life regardless of remarriage.

 Garnishment of Benefits